Skip to main content

 Sleep and the HPA axis are inextricably linked through the body’s master clock, the suprachiasmatic nucleus (SCN) in the hypothalamus.
 Cortisol follows a natural diurnal rhythm, peaking in the early morning to promote wakefulness and reaching its lowest point in the evening to allow for sleep.

-Chronic stress disrupts this rhythm, often leading to elevated at night, which interferes with the ability to fall asleep and stay asleep.
+Chronic stress disrupts this rhythm, often leading to elevated cortisol levels at night, which interferes with the ability to fall asleep and stay asleep.
 This sleep disruption, in turn, further dysregulates the HPA axis, creating a vicious cycle.
 Restoring healthy sleep architecture is fundamental to improving pituitary sensitivity.
 This involves strict sleep hygiene:

 • Consistent Sleep-Wake Cycle ∞ Going to bed and waking up at the same time each day, even on weekends, helps to anchor the body’s circadian rhythm and normalize the cortisol curve.